72 Hours In Phnom Penh

 Top 10 Must Sees

-Don’t miss a thing You can’t truly say you have been to Siem Reap until you’ve checked these must see attractions off your travel list.
+Best of the best You can’t truly say you have been to Siem Reap until you’ve checked these must see attractions off your travel list.
 Along with the temples, there’s so much to see and do in Siem Reap that you might not have time to squeeze everything in.
 So we’ve put together a list of the Top 10 must sees and dos in temple town to help you make sure you make the most of your trip.
 Start here, and then jump online for the full list… 1.
 Visit the Angkor National Museum – Opened in 2008, the museum contains eight galleries of artifacts from the Angkorian era and more recent periods.
 Admission is $12 per head and there is also a “cultural mall” should you wish to buy a souvenir or two.
 2. Visit the local markets – No trip to Siem Reap would be complete without a visit to one of the traditional markets, though they can be a little cramped and hot in the middle of the day.
 Don’t miss the Night Market too, which features over 100 outlets.
 3. Enjoy a traditional dance performance – Dance is an integral part of Khmer culture, combining Apsara dances, folk dances and shadow puppetry.
 Several restaurants […]

 Top 10 Must Sees